skip to content

 • It can influence the direction of the company

-How to vote on shareholder proposals?
+How to vote on shareholder proposals in the proxy voting process?

 Shareholder proposals are votes that are held by the company’s shareholders on important company decisions.
 In order to vote on shareholder proposals, shareholders must first be registered with the company.
 Shareholders can register by sending in a completed registration form to the company’s address or by visiting the company’s website.